looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 {{< figure src="first-steps/rendered_scene_canvas.svg" alt="The rendered scene outputs to a canvas element" lightbox="true" class="medium right" >}}

 {{% note %}}
-TODO-POSTLAUNCH: update if WebGPURenderer becomes default
+TODO-LOW: update if WebGPURenderer becomes default
 {{% /note %}}

 The final component of our simple app is the renderer, which is responsible for drawing (**rendering**) the scene into the `<canvas>` element.
 We'll use the [`WebGLRenderer`](https://threejs.org/docs/#api/renderers/WebGLRenderer) here.
 There are some other renderers available as plugins, but the `WebGLRenderer` is by far the most powerful renderer available, and usually the only one you need.
 Let's go ahead and create a `WebGLRenderer` now, once again with default settings.